Documented. Systemic. Undeniable.

 Ambush Hearings

-Emergency or accelerated hearings filed without adequate notice.
-The opposing party has no time to prepare, retain counsel, or gather evidence.
+Emergency or accelerated hearings scheduled without adequate notice — stripping the opposing party of time to prepare, retain counsel, or gather evidence.
 Due process on paper.
 Ambush in practice.

 Fifth Amendment Bypass